jaruizes/jaruizes.github.io/__posts/2019-08-15-microfrontends.md

 ### Componentization via Services

-We're used to build UI components, package them into libraries or packages and publish them in the NPM repository.
-This means that every application uses these components by importing them in build time.
-If a component changes, the application has to be rebuilt to get the changes.
+We're used to build UI components, package them into libraries and publish them in the NPM (or bower) repository.
+This means that every application uses these components by importing them in build time, packaging all together.
+Although you are using lazy loading and components are loaded on demand, the application consist on a single package "deployed" in the same location.
+If a component changes, the whole application has to be rebuilt to get the changes and redeployed.

-Besides that, UI components, normally, are just visual components, more or less complex but they doesn't implement logic or call business APIs.
-This logic is provided by the parent app.

-So, in this environment, autonomy isn't the main characteristic…But, the idea behind "microfrontends" is just the opposite:
+So, in this scenario, autonomy isn't the main characteristic…But, the idea behind "microfrontends" is just the opposite:

-- __what if we'd build "UI Services" instead "UI Components"?__
-- __what if we'd build artifacts that encapsulate end-to-end features and we could consume them at runtime by http calls?__

-> The idea behind Micro frontends is building "headfull services", that means, delivering end-to-end features by components consumed in runtime by http calls.
+> __what if we'd build artifacts that encapsulate end-to-end features and we could consume them at runtime by http calls?__ The idea behind Micro frontends is building "headfull services", that means, delivering end-to-end features by components consumed in runtime by http calls.

 Consuming frontends as services means that:

-- Micro frontends are developed by a team
-- Micro frontends encapsulate backend API calls, so they aren't just UI but they are end-to-end components
+- Microfrontends encapsulate all the backend API calls they need, so they aren't just UI.
+They are end-to-end components
-- Micro frontends expose contracts as services do, input and outputs.
+- Microfrontends expose contracts as services do, input and outputs, events and styles.
-- Micro frontends are tested individually
+- Microfrontends are tested individually
-- Micro frontends are deployed independently, so it's not necessary to rebult the parent application is something change in the micro frontend
+- Microfrontends are deployed independently, so it's not necessary to rebult the parent application is something change in the microfrontend
+- Microfrontends are developed and owned by a team

 ### Organized around Business Capabilities

-Micro frontends aren't UI components.
-Micro frontends means implementing end-to-end business features "as a service" so descomposing the system into business capabilities should be the first step if we want to adopt this architecural style.
+Microfrontends aren't UI components (later we'll see the differences between them).
+Microfrontends means implementing end-to-end business features "as a service".
+Descomposing the system into business capabilities should be the first step if we want to adopt this architecural style.

 We do this exercise when we're defining microservices associated to our system but we do not do the same from the UI point of view and we build the same views in many applications.

-It's also true that in some companies business capabilities are treated from the frontend but sometimes this exercise is done taking just an application and not a system and in other times, frontends are built and packaged into NPM packages and not are consumed in runtime.
+It's also true that, in some companies, business capabilities are treated from the frontend but sometimes this exercise is done taking only one application.

-In this point, the key is delivering a complete business feature to consumers instead of offering business APIs to the final application implements the UI.
+In this point, the key is delivering a complete business feature to consumers instead of offering business APIs to the final applications implements the UI.
 Not confusing this with Open APIs.

 ### Products not Projects

-Building Micro frontends means building products, not projects.
+Building Microfrontends means building products, not projects.
 A team builds and maintain one or more microfrontends of which is the owner.
 The team is responsible for the "UI Service" over its full lifecycle.

-As the Micro frontend encapsulates backend API calls and the user of the Micro frontend only "receives" the UI Service, the team is also responsible to maintain these API calls updated and working.
+As the Microfrontend encapsulates backend API calls and the user of the Micro frontend only "receives" the UI Service, the team is also responsible to maintain these API calls updated and working.

-Besides that, several versions of a Micro frontend could be published and be consumed, so the team also has to keep in mind this aspect and managing the retirement of versions out-of-date.
+Besides that, several versions of a Microfrontend could be published and be consumed, so the team also has to keep in mind this aspect and managing the retirement of versions out-of-date.